Uncertainty Quantification for Retrieval-Augmented Reasoning: Results

 \subsection{Action Selection}

-~ \emph{\textbf{RQ5}} investigates the roll of action set in \proposedue.
+~ \emph{\textbf{RQ5}} investigates the role of the action set in \proposedue.
 Figure~\ref{fig:action_set} illustrates the performance of \proposedue\ with different action sets.
 In the first three bars, only a single action is used, meaning that in each generation, the cut point in the reasoning path is chosen randomly, while the action itself remains fixed.
 The fourth bar represents our main setup, where both the action and the cut point are selected randomly.
 For Search-R1 and PopQA, the main setup outperforms all other configurations, whereas in HotpotQA, QP performs slightly better.
 For SelfAsk, the AV action achieves the best performance, with the main setup ranking second.
 These results indicate that while our main setup is generally robust, there are still potentials to design action configurations better suited to specific RAR systems.
+To further improve \proposedue, future work could focus on learning or adaptively selecting perturbations (e.g., via reinforcement learning), which we expect would enhance both effectiveness and efficiency.